anhinga/anhinga/README.md

 https://anhinga.github.io/

-I am presenting a virtual poster at JuliaCon 2021 on July 30:
+I presented a virtual poster at JuliaCon 2021 on July 30:

 "Multiplying monochrome images as matrices: A*B and softmax":